UPBGE/upbge/doc/python_api/rst/bge.texture.rst

       :type: bool

-.. class:: ImageRender(scene, camera, width, height, samples, hdr)
+.. class:: ImageRender(scene, camera, width, height, samples)

    Image source from a render of a non active camera.
    The render is done on a custom framebuffer object if fbo is specified,